-To help strengthen the balance sheet position and aid in improving liquidity in March 2020 Scapa PLC agreed a deferment of UK pension contribution payment with the scheme Trustee.
+To help strengthen the balance sheet position and aid in improving liquidity in March 2020 Scapa Group Itd agreed a deferment of UK pension contribution payment with the scheme Trustee.
+Payments to the scheme resumed as normal from September 2020.